-While a DWI conviction can affect employment opportunities, they can also have a negative impact on education as well.
-Not only do the consequences of a DWI affect high schoolers attempting to enroll in college, but also current college students.
+Most people know that a DWI conviction affects employment opportunities.
+Such a conviction may also have a negative impact on education as well.
+DWI consequences may affect high schoolers attempting to enroll in college, as well as current college students.

-- Suspension or expulsion – There are some colleges which require enrolled students charged with a crime to report the incident to the school within a certain timeframe.
-Failure to do so may result in either suspension or expulsion.
+- Expulsion or Suspension – Some colleges require enrolled students to report any criminal charges within a certain timeframe.
+Failure to do so may result in disciplinary action.

-- Loss of financial aid and scholarship – Many federal programs will not award financial aid to students with felony DWI convictions.
-Some private scholarships will have rules set by the organization running the program, which may include revocation of scholarship if convicted of a DWI.
-A DUI conviction for a student-athlete can result in suspension from games and team activities, as well as dismissal from the team.
+- Loss of Scholarship and Financial Aid – Many federal student aid programs have rules which bar financial aid to all students with felony DWI convictions.
+Similarly, some private scholarships have organizational rules which may include scholarship revocation in the event of a DWI conviction.
+Finally, for a student-athlete, a DWI conviction may result in suspension from games and team activities, and likely dismissal from the team as well.

-- Indirect consequences – If your college does not punish students for their actions, the penalties of DWI conviction may still indirectly affect attendance and grades.
-Whether a student has to attend mandatory drunk driving courses or serve a jail sentence, these circumstances can result in missing classes and getting lower grades which threaten student aid eligibility.
+- Indirect Consequences – Even if your college does not punish students for DWI convictions, the penalties may still indirectly affect attendance and grades.
+Attending mandatory drunk driving courses or serving a jail sentence often means missing classes and getting lower grades which threaten student aid eligibility.

-- Future career opportunities – A DUI conviction on your record can have an impact on your prospect of finding employment after graduating college.
-If a prospective employer runs a background check to discover your DUI conviction, he/she may not hire you.
+- Future Career Opportunities – A DWI record often impacts the prospect of finding employment after graduation.
+If a prospective employer runs a background check and discovers your DWI conviction, you may not be eligible for employment there.

-College students need to be aware of the seriousness of their actions and decisions.
-A DWI conviction will negatively affect your education and future career.
-If you are a high school or college student facing a DWI charge, retain legal representation from a skilled and knowledgeable criminal defense attorney in order to protect your rights and future.
+College students should be aware of the seriousness of their decisions and actions.
+In almost all cases, a DWI conviction negatively affects your current education and future career.
+All high school or college students who face DWI charges should obtain legal representation from a skilled and knowledgeable criminal defense attorney to protect their rights and futures.

-If you have been arrested for a DWI in Raleigh, NC, contact our experienced criminal defense attorneys at Sandman, Finn & Fitzhugh, Attorneys at Law, today.
+If you have been arrested for a DWI in Wake County or a nearby jurisdiction, contact the experienced Raleigh DWI lawyers at Sandman, Finn & Fitzhugh, Attorneys at Law, today.
 Go online or call us at (919) 887-8040.